|

 - WALKER:

-forename use, from Old English wealcere, meaning "to walk,
+forename use, derived from Middle English walkere from Old English wealcere ("to walk, tread"),

 - WALLACE:

-English surname transferred to forename use, from Old French waleis,
+English surname transferred to forename use, from an ethnic byname, from Old French waleis,

 - WALLIS: